NoteSelf/NoteSelf.github.io/readme.md

 Here is a list of the relevant ones:

 - `add-module`: asks a bunch of questions and creates a new module using one of the built-in templates.
 Very useful for bootstrapping new files.
-- `start`: Start a tw server for development on watch mode.
+- `start`: Start a tw server for **in-wiki** development using nodemon.
 It only watches the plugins directory.
+The tiddlers are added directly to the core plugin at `src/core`.
 - `watch`: Rebuild plugins on any source code change.
 Check `nodemon.json` for config details.
 It watches the `src` folder aditionally
 - `build-plugin`: executes the build pipeline with the plugin directory as target.
 If you have the dev server running this should trigger a hot reload.
 - `clean`: Deletes the output directory